-Here’s the deal with chipotle mayo also know as chipotle aioli: it can be made a hundred different ways.
-Some add sour cream, some add spices but the key to one so good you'd lick it off the bathroom floor (too far??) is canned chipotles in adobo.
-You can find them in the international aisle at your grocery store – same aisle as salsa and coconut milk.
-It will set you back about 2 bucks.
+Chipotle mayo can be made many different ways.
+Some add sour cream, others add spices, but the key to one so good you'd lick it off the bathroom floor (too far??) is canned chipotles in adobo.

 If you wanted to you really could just stop at mayo + chipotles but why do that when we can take it from pretty good to drink it from a ladle good.

-You will also need an acid (think vinegar) to cut the fattiness of the mayo a bit.
-In my humble opinion – ain't nothing better than fresh lime juice, BUT if you have none - fret not!
+- Fresh Lime Juice - You will need an acid to cut the fattiness of the mayo a bit.
+IMHO - ain't nothing better than fresh lime juice, BUT if you have none - fret not!
 In a pinch, most mild vinegars (sorry balsamic) will do just fine.
 I usually have apple cider vinegar on hand.

-And of course salt.
+- Kosher Salt - Salt enhances flavor!
+Add a pinch.
 I would encourage you to use Kosher if you don't already.
-This is not simply because it looks great in pictures (which it does).
-It has a much cleaner, saltier flavor without tasting like you just swallowed sea water.
-Matt and I have actually driven back to the store after accidentally buying table salt.
+It has a cleaner, saltier flavor without tasting like you swallowed sea water.
+Matt and I have driven back to the store after accidentally buying table salt.

 If you like it spicier - hello one more chipotle.
 Creamier?
 Pass me the mayo.
 You get the point. 😉